jump-dev/Gurobi.jl/README.md

 1. Obtain a license of Gurobi and install Gurobi solver, following the instructions on [Gurobi's website](http://www.gurobi.com).

-2. Check out this package to your Julia package directory (e.g. ``~/.julia``)
+2. Install this package using ``Pkg.add("Gurobi")``.

-3. Set environment variable ``GUROBI_LIB`` to the absolute path of the Gurobi shared library.
-For example, in Mac OS X, you may add the following statement to ``~/.profile``:

-    ```bash
-    export GUROBI_LIB=/Library/gurobi510/mac64/lib/libgurobi51.so
-    ```

-    Note that the name of the library varies by version, so you have to specify the path to the file itself instead of the directory.
+3. Make sure the ``GUROBI_HOME`` environmental variable is set to the path of the Gurobi directory.
+This is part of a standard installation.
+The Gurobi library will be searched for in ``GUROBI_HOME/lib``.
+If the library is not found, check that your version is listed in ``deps/build.jl``.

 4. Now, you can start using it.